mamun-prodhan/blood-heros-client/README.md

 ### Volunteers:

-- Can create donation requests.
+- View statistics related to blood donation activities.
-- View their donation history.
+- See pending donation requests.
+- Have limited actions, such as confirming or rejecting donation requests.

+### Admins:

+- Control all functionalities.
+- Manage user accounts.
-- Access information about upcoming donation events.
+- Monitor donation statistics and trends.